 Hear the best ways to discuss couples money:

 Talking money with your partner

 On this episode of the Queer Money® podcast, we’re sharing the results of our poll in the Queer Money Facebook Group about when in the relationship couples should talk about money, offering our insight on why talking about finances is crucial for couples who cohabitate and what questions it’s okay to ask early on in a new relationship.
 We walk you through our top 5 money tips for gay couples, explaining why it’s best to have the initial money conversation in public and how to work together on improving your credit scores.
-Listen in to hear the benefit of opening a joint account for shared expenses, teaming up on your finances with the Honeyfi app and setting mutual money goals as an LGBTQ couple!It’s this time of the year that many of us feel amorous towards each other, but oftentimes money or financial stress can put a strain on those feelings.Click To Tweet
+Listen in to hear the benefit of opening a joint account for shared expenses, teaming up on your finances and setting mutual money goals as an LGBTQ couple!It’s this time of the year that many of us feel amorous towards each other, but oftentimes money or financial stress can put a strain on those feelings.Click To Tweet

 Topics covered on navigating money in your relationship